lycjackie/boot2root/celestial.md

 ## Enumeration

-I started off with a masscan for all 65535 ports and follow it up by nmap
+You should start off with a masscan for all 65535 ports and follow it up by nmap

 ```
 root@kali:~/Desktop/HTB/Celestial# nmap -sS -sV -sC -p 3000 10.10.10.85